MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/checker/webapi/retrieve-rules.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../../../includes/cc-beta-prerelease-disclaimer.md)]

 Rules are grouped together using a ruleset.
 A rule can be in no ruleset, or multiple rulesets.
-Use a `GET` request to obtain a list of all rules available, rules in a ruleset, or rulesets by calling the API [Geographical URI]/api/rule.
+Use a `GET` request to obtain a list of all rules available, rules in a ruleset, or rulesets by calling the API `[Geographical URI]/api/rule`.
 There are a few variations to calling this API, however, the most common usage is to retrieve the list of rules for a specific ruleset.

 > [!NOTE]
 >  This API does not require an OAuth token, but can accept one if provided.